frociac/Canvas-Sorting-Algorithms-Visualizer/README.md

   - Lorem ipsum placeholder on the right
 - [ ] More control over simulation speed
   - Individually change comparison, swap, and sorted speeds
+- [ ] Optimize Drawing
+  - Not necessary to draw entire canvas every time